microshare/microshare.github.io/docs/2/technical/quick-start/basic-dev-roadmap.md

 ### 6. Ready for more?

-Head on over to the [Advanced Developer's Roadmap](/docs/2/technical/quick-start/advanced-dev-roadmap/) to take a deeper dive into incteracting with the Microshare® platform.
+Head on over to the [Advanced Developer's Roadmap](/docs/2/technical/quick-start/advanced-dev-roadmap/) to take a deeper dive into interacting with the Microshare® platform.

 Have any questions? please don't hesitate to contact `support@microshare.io` with any issues.